hironico/nico.drive/README.md

 ## Developper information

 The following is developper instructions about the way Nico's Drive has been built.
-Is contains various links where the author found instructions on how to setup teh development environment, code, libraries used etc...
+Is contains various links where the author found instructions on how to setup the development environment, code, libraries used etc...

 ### Build issues (and their solutions)